comrade1996/tnc-ng-task/README.md

 ## TODOs

-add dark mode and do some refactor.
+Add dark mode , do some refacto and add missing tests to achieve more ui test coverage.